-The marijuana plant has chemicals that may help symptoms for some health problems.
-More and more states are making it legal to use the plant as medicine for certain conditions.
+The marijuana plant has chemicals that can help with some health problems.
+More states are making it legal to use the plant as medicine for certain illnesses.
 But there isn’t enough research to show that the whole plant works to treat or cure these conditions.
-Also, the government still doesn't think of marijuana as medicine, so it's still illegal at the national level.
+Also, the U.S. government still doesn't think of marijuana as medicine, so it's still illegal at the national level.

 Scientists are trying to find ways to make safe medicines from marijuana.